slopeslope/Cryptocurrencies/README.md

 # Cryptocurrencies

-The objective of this project was to prepare data through unsupervised machine learning models to
+The objective of this project was to prepare data through unsupervised machine learning models to find out